5 semesters of university-level Spanish or equivalent

 IFSA program courses in Valparaíso:

-Advanced Written and Oral Spanish (4 U.S. semester credit hours): This mandatory course is designed specifically for non-native Spanish speakers; placement is determined upon arrival in Chile.
+Advanced Oral and Written Spanish (4 U.S. semester credit hours): This mandatory course is designed specifically for non-native Spanish speakers; placement is determined upon arrival in Chile.

-Sociopolitical History of Latin America (20th Century) (3 U.S. semester credit hours): This course aims to give students an understanding of how the political system that is seen indiscriminately in Latin American countries corresponds to a socio-economic and psychological structure that makes political stability difficult.
+Sociopolitical History of Latin America, XX and XXI Centuries (3 U.S. semester credit hours): This course aims to give students an understanding of how the political system that is seen indiscriminately in Latin American countries corresponds to a socio-economic and psychological structure that makes political stability difficult.

 Chilean Society and Community Action (3 U.S. semester credit hours): Students are eligible to participate in an internship that includes a field experience and related class taught at the Pontificia Universidad Catolica de Valparaíso (PUCV).
 Each participant must complete 48 hours of internship work as well as attend weekly sessions with the course professor throughout the semester.